Homeowners

 When trimming the turf to fit the area properly you should over cut the turf by one inch along the edges.
 This provides the excess turf necessary for tucking.
 When in doubt, cut the turf fatter as it can always be trimmed later.
 When seaming, it is recommended to use the seaming tool.
 Once cut using the seaming tool, simply line it up accordingly.
 Cutting the turf in an s-shape avoids the possibility of the turf pieces pushing against each other’s angles, which in many cases would create the illusion of discoloration in the area of the seam.
 Install nails every six inches along the edge.
 Install nails along the edge by placing them six inches apart driving them down ¾ of the way.
 Nails used in the field should be applied as necessary to prevent movement of turf.
 As before, drive the nails down ¾ of the way.
 When finishing the nails separate the grass to avoid pulling down the blades with the nail.
 The nail is then hidden with the grass blade at the base with the mat.
 Don’t drive the nails too deeply in the ground as it will cause the turf to be pulled down creating dimples on the surface.
 Secure seams with U-nails every six inches.
 During the seaming process six inch u-nails are used to join the turf together.
 The two seams are butted up against each other with u-nails spaced six inches apart.
 The finishing process with the u-nails is the same as before.
 Separate the grass to avoid the blades being pulled down with the u-nail.
 The u-nail is then driven to the same level of the mat and then hidden with the grass blades.

-Tucking the turf involves hiding the edges of the turf against any hardscape or edging boarder by using a metal bar called a wonder bar.
+Tucking the turf involves hiding the edges of the turf against any hardscape or edging border by using a metal bar called a wonder bar.
 The side edges of the turf give it a good clean plush look.
+This is an optional step and can be performed based on the needs of the project.

 In this phase a power brush is used.
 The heavy bristled brush is used to pull against the grain of the grass causing it to stand up in preparation for applying the durafill sand.
 Next apply the infill or durafill sand.
 The durafill sand is anti-bacterial and not harmful for pets or children.
 Spread the granules evenly throughout the turf installation.
 This acts as a balance to hold the blades upright and gives the turf more weight.